 What is discrimination?

+The Equality and Human Rights Commission define discrimination as treating a person unfairly because of who they are or because they possess certain characteristics.
 The Equality Act (2010) covers nine protected characteristics including age, disability, gender reassignment, marriage and civil partnership (in employment), pregnancy and maternity, race (ethnicity), religion or belief (including lack of belief), sex (gender), and sexual orientation.

+Discrimination that occurs because of one or more of these characteristics is unlawful under the Equality Act.
 As every person has some of the characteristics such as age, gender or race, the Equality Act protects everyone from being discriminated against.
 If you are treated unfavourably because someone thinks you belong to a particular group of people with protected characteristics, or are connected to someone with protected characteristics this is also unlawful discrimination.

 Types of discrimination

-The Equality Act sets out the following types of unlawful discrimination.
+The Equality Act sets out the following types of unlawful discrimination:

 Direct discrimination occurs when an individual is treated less favourably on the grounds that they have a protected characteristic.
 Direct discrimination also includes discrimination by perception, discrimination by association and discrimination because of pregnancy and maternity.